oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 7. From the drop-down list, one at a time, select the **User Creation/Modification** and **Failed Logins by Admin User** alert policies.

-8. Click **Apply Policy**.
+8. Click **Apply Policy** and wait until a message states that the policies are applied.
+Please don't close the panel until then.

-9. Expand the bottom section to view more information.
+9. When it becomes available, expand the bottom section to view more information.
 A green checkmark is displayed next to the statements that tell you the request to apply each policy is submitted.

     ![Apply and Enable Alert Policy To Target Databases dialog box](images/apply-and-enable-alert-policy-dialog-box.png "Apply and Enable Alert Policy To Target Databases dialog box")

 10. Click **Close**.

-    The two target-policy associations for your target database are listed on the page and are active and enabled.
+    The two target-policy associations for your target database are listed on the page and are enabled and active.

     ![Two target-policy associations for your target database](images/two-target-policy-associations-for-target.png "Two target-policy associations for your target database")

-## Task 3: Perform activity on your target database to cause alerts in Oracle Data Safe
+## Task 3: Perform activity on your target database to generate alerts in Oracle Data Safe

 In this task, you perform activities on your target database in Database Actions to generate some audit data.
 First, purposely try to log in as the `ADMIN` user with incorrect passwords.
 Then, sign in and create a user account.

-1. Return to the **SQL | Oracle Database Actions** browser tab for your target database.
+1. Return to the SQL worksheet in Database Actions.

-    If you need help accessing Database Actions, see [Prepare Your Environment](?lab=prepare-environment).

 2. From the drop-down list in the upper-right corner, select **Sign Out**.
-In the dialog box, click **Leave page**.
+If needed, in the dialog box, click **Leave page**.

 3. Click **Sign in**.